nlsantos/brig/README.md

 - [x] Creating a container based on the image it builds
 - [x] Attaching the terminal to the container
   - [x] Resizing the internal pseudo-TTY of the container dynamically based on your terminal's reported dimensions
+- [x] Specifying a different UID to use inside the devcontainer via the `remoteUser` field
+- [x] Specifying kernel capabilities to add to the container via the `capAdd` field
+- [x] Specifying that the container should run in privileged mode via the `privileged` field
+- [x] Mounting volumes as specified by the `mounts` field

 ## Incompatibilities